'That's the team that we've been': Hellstrom's walk-off lifts Husker baseball team over Indiana

-Three years after he had a five-hit game on the same field as a freshman, Gunner Hellstrom delivered as a senior Saturday when his pinch-hit single in the bottom of the ninth inning lifted the Nebraska baseball team to a 7-6 win over No. 24 Indiana at Bainton Field on the Rutgers campus.
+Three years after he had a five-hit game on the same field as a freshman, Gunner Hellstrom delivered as a senior Saturday when his pinch-hit single in the bottom of the ninth inning lifted the Nebraska baseball team to a 7-6 win over No. 24 Indiana at Bainton Field on the Rutgers campus in Piscataway, New Jersey.

-In a wild game that featured Nebraska pitching allowing just three hits but walking 10, Indiana committing five errors, and a hour-long rain delay.
-The Huskers got back on track after being swept at home last weekend by Rutgers.
+In a wild game that featured Nebraska pitching allowing just three hits but walking 10, Indiana committing five errors, and an hourlong rain delay, the Huskers got back on track after being swept at home last weekend by Rutgers.

 "Man, talk about mental toughness and having a team that's going to play for a long time, you've got to have that.
 You've got to have the mental toughness (part) of it," NU coach Will Bolt said on the Husker Sports Radio Network.
 "I was real proud of our team.
 It would have been easy to go away.